 What are the Best Leg Workouts for Women to do at Home?

 Some of the best leg workouts for women to do at home use bodyweight for resistance.

-Following are 3 at home leg workouts for women that don’t require any equipment.
+Following are three at-home leg workouts for women that don’t require any equipment.
 Start with one set of 10 to 15 reps, adding one or two extra sets over time.

 This exercise also works the abs.

 2. Squats – Stand with your feet shoulder-width apart and squat down, swinging your arms straight up and out in front of you to help you keep your balance.
 Depending on whether you keep your toes pointed straight ahead or turned out, you will work on different areas of your thighs, glutes, and calves.